Geometric Langlands in prime characteristic: Beilinson's 1-motive

 It is not clear to us whether $\Phi_\sP$ is an equivalence for all dualizable Picard stacks.
-In the following subsection, we select out a particular class of Picard stacks, called the Beilinson's 1-motive (following \cite{DP,DP2}), for which the Fourier-Mukai transforms are equivalences.
+In the following subsection, we select out a particular class of Picard stacks, called the Beilinson's 1-motive (following \cite{DP} and Arinkin's appendix to \cite{DP2}), for which the Fourier-Mukai transforms are equivalences.